mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/Demo_Instructions.md

 ![image](./media/vehicle_schema.png)

- 3. This schema is automatically synchronized with the GraphQL schema.
-And if you navgigate into the GraphQL button, you'll see that you can directly query all of the relevant information across these different collections without doing any joins!
+ 3. This schema is automatically synchronized with the schema.
+And if you navgigate into the button, you'll see that you can directly query all of the relevant information across these different collections without doing any joins!

 ![image](./media/graphql.png)